Life After CDS

 Charleston Day students excel in local public and independent schools as well as a variety of boarding schools ...
 Tell Me More

 Charleston Day School offers a comprehensive High School Counseling Program designed to walk its families through each step of the selection process.
-During the summer before the eighth grade year, the Middle School Head meets individually with each family.
+During the summer before the eighth grade year, the Director of High School Placement meets individually with each family.
 With the help of their advisors, students take a personal inventory of their strengths, interests and goals.
 Charleston Day graduates excel in local public and independent schools as well as a variety of boarding schools.

-Contact the Middle School Head, Andy Willits, for further information regarding Charleston Day School’s High School Counseling Program.
+Contact the Director of High School Placement, Andy Willits, for further information regarding Charleston Day School’s High School Counseling Program.

 Charleston Day School’s approach to preparing students for high school is not only focused, including mock interviews, test practice, school visitations and applications, the process is also highly personalized.
 “Leaving parents and students to fill out paperwork on their own isn’t the Charleston Day approach,” says high school counselor Andy Willits.
 “We support them, educate them, and help them through the process so we can create great options for high school.”

 The process begins at the end of the seventh grade year with a “Preparing for High School” meeting with Willits, the parents of rising eighth graders and the students themselves.
 After they fill out a form indicating their preliminary high school choices, Willits meets with each family over the summer to discuss school options.
 By August, he reaches out to those schools to get the students on their radar early.
 It’s that legwork and relationship-building that helps Charleston Day School eighth graders find the right fit for high school.